hermanbanken/TI3700/literatuurlijst/abstract_scalability_qos.md

+# Scalability

-## 1. (2008) - Aulbach, S.; Grust, T.; Jacobs, D.; Kemper, A.; Rittinger, J. - Multi-tenant databases for software as a service: schema-mapping techniques
+### 1. (2008) - Aulbach, S.; Grust, T.; Jacobs, D.; Kemper, A.; Rittinger, J. - Multi-tenant databases for software as a service: schema-mapping techniques

 This paper describes a new way to implement a database schema that allows extension by tenants: chunk folding.